voedger/reqmd/design.md

 - Note that RequirementID is unique within all markdown files
 - If Action.Line > 0
   - It is expected that the line with the number exists and contains the RequirementSite or CoverageFootnote with the given RequirementID
   - RequirementSiteRegex or CoverageFootnoteRegex is used to validate the line
   - If line number doesn't exist or RequirementID in this line doesn't match:
     - Return error
     - Stop all processing immediately
-  - Only the part of the line that matches the regex is replaced, the rest of the line is preserved
+  - Only the regex-matched part of the line is replaced; the rest is preserved
-- Else
+- Otherwise:
-  - The action is CoverageFootnote and the line is appended to the end of the file, ref.
-Footnotes
+  - The action is CoverageFootnote and the line is appended to the file end (see Footnotes)

 #### Footnotes

-Stripe trailing empty lines:
+Strip trailing empty lines:

 - All trailing empty lines are removed.